Attention new applicants

 How the Service can help

-JusticeNet coordinates free legal help for refugees and asylum seekers who want to apply for judicial review.
+JusticeNet coordinates free legal help for refugees and asylum seekers who are applying for judicial review.
 We will obtain a legal opinion about an applicant's situation and, where there is sufficient legal merit, we will endeavour to refer applicants for representation in the Federal Circuit Court or Federal Court.

-If you, or your client, has received an adverse decision form the Administrative Appeals Tribunal (either the Immigration Assessment Authority or the Migration and Refugee Division) or the former Refugee Review Tribunal, you can contact us on (08) 8313 5005.
+If you, or your client, has received an adverse decision from the Administrative Appeals Tribunal or the Immigration Assessment Authority you can make an application to JusticeNet.

 JusticeNet acknowledges the support of the following individuals and organisations in 2017: